top of page

 • Julia Rizzo (B.S.
 Biology) - Effects of hypersalinity on native pond snails from the northeastern United States

 • Jordan Cahill (B.S.
-Biology) - DNA barcoding of polychaete worms collected from the 2019 New England Rapid Assessment Survey of non-indigenous marine species **now a DPT student Columbia University
+Biology) - DNA barcoding of polychaete worms collected from the 2019 New England Rapid Assessment Survey of non-indigenous marine species **now a DPT student at Columbia University

 • Andrew Trudeau (B.S.
 Biology) - Comparisons of 16S and CO1 barcode markers in delineating two Caribbean nerite snails.